With a Limited-Scope Assessment, a Company Reviews Its CFO and Finds Fraud Risk Abounds

 RESULTS: Based upon our assessment, the company decided that a full financial fraud investigation into the CFO’s activities was not required.
 But the review gave the company another critical data set: A list of potential vulnerabilities in its financial practices that substantially increased the risk of fraud, waste, and abuse.
 FSS offered a series of recommendations to assist the company in fortifying its internal controls and enhancing its fraud prevention program.

 The effort demonstrates the importance of calling upon an experienced investigative team when fraud is suspected.
-Financial investigators, such as certified fraud examiners (CFE), not only collect and analyze relevant data, but they have the skill to ensure an assessment is conducted as effectively and efficiently as possible.
+Financial investigators, such as certified fraud examiners (CFE), not only collect and analyze relevant data, but they also have the skill to ensure an assessment is conducted as effectively and efficiently as possible.
 They can help determine whether wrongdoing has occurred—and propose best practices to prevent fraud from happening in the first place.